Recombination and Genome Rearrangements

 How to Cite

 Klein, H. L. 2006.
 Recombination and Genome Rearrangements.
-Encyclopedia of Molecular Cell Biology and Molecular Medicine. .
+Reviews in Cell Biology and Molecular Medicine. .

 - Published Online: 15 SEP 2006